hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

     - [Further discussion](uncertainty.md)

-- Seek statistical methods by their fitness for purpose, rather than those that are familiar, convenient, or even innovative and fancy.
+- Seek statistical methods by their adequacy for purpose, rather than those that are familiar, convenient, or even innovative and fancy.

 - Know the difference between exploratory and confirmatory analyses; be wary of doing both on the same data set.